clairezhuk/Gamified-Student-Progress-Tracker/README.md

 ## 📖 Instructions in English

 ### Installation
-1. Download the `.xlsx` template from the repository
+1. Download the `.ods` template from the repository
 2. Upload it to your Google Drive
 3. Open it in Google Sheets
 4. Go to **Extensions**
 5. Select **Apps Script**
 6. Create a new script and paste the provided code, or upload the script file
 7. Save the script and refresh the sheet
 8. A new menu **🧮 Math XP** will appear
+9. Go to the Shop tab
+10. Select an image with the "BUY NOW" button and assign it the buySelectedItems script
-9. Perform any first action → confirm access (Google will show a security prompt)
+11. Perform any first action → confirm access (Google will show a security prompt)
-10. ⚠️ Read the usage instructions before giving the student editing rights
+12. ⚠️ Read the usage instructions before giving the student editing rights

 ### Usage
 - The **Math XP** menu has 3 sections: class tasks, homework, bonuses